Ma Bufang: Ambassador to Saudi Arabia

 Ma Bufang with the Kuomintang ambassador to Saudi Arabia in 1955.

 In 1957, after the establishment of diplomatic relations between Egypt and the People's Republic of China, Ma was transferred by Taipei to serve as the ROC ambassador to Saudi Arabia.
 Ma served in this post for four years; he never returned to Taiwan.
 He was in the post from 1957 to 1961 until his dismissal "on charges of corruption and incompetence".
-He received the Saudi citizenship and remained in Saudi Arabia until his death in 1975 at the age of 72.
+He received Saudi citizenship and remained in Saudi Arabia until his death in 1975 at the age of 72.
 He had one son, Ma Jiyuan (馬繼援), who served as a divisional commander in Ma Bufang's army.

 Position on East Turkestan Independence

 While serving as ambassador, in response to a request by Abdul Ahad Hamed, a former Uyghur Mufti living in Saudi Arabia, for accommodations to be granted to Uyghurs who held Republic of China passports, living outside China, Ma Bufang sent the following letter which rejected this request and rejected his usage of the term "East Turkestan", upheld the official position of the Republic of China that Xinjiang was a part of China and that it did not recognize the East Turkestan Independence Movement.